mah80/SCRank/README.md

 # 6. Access the App

-Open your web browser and navigate to [http://127.0.0.1:8000/tool](http://127.0.0.1:8000/tool) to view the SCRank home page.
+Open your web browser and navigate to [http://127.0.0.1:8000/tool](http://127.0.0.1:8000/tool) to view the SERank home page.

 # 7. Download the Results

-After running the SCRank on a project, click on the Download results button to get all the output files.
+After running the SERank on a project, click on the Download results button to get all the output files.
 File Output Map.pdf in the repository details the output files content.